-- We foster group work and co-operative learning. - We provide opportunities for children / young people to discuss their feeling and concerns with staff. - We promote an atmosphere of openness. - Teaching children / young people how to stay safe online. - School will offer parents/carers e-safety guidance. - We provide opportunities to explore issues related to bullying and other inappropriate behaviour in creative writing, art and drama. - We make efforts to supervise children / young people carefully and with appropriate staff ratios: - We listen carefully to children and are in tune with changes within behaviour that are observed.
+- Fostering group work and co-operative learning. - Providing opportunities for children / young people to discuss their feeling and concerns with staff. - Promoting an atmosphere of openness. - Teaching children / young people how to stay safe online. - Offering parents/carers e-safety guidance. - Providing opportunities to explore issues related to bullying and other inappropriate behaviour in creative writing, art and drama. - Supervision of children / young people carefully and with appropriate staff ratios. - Listening carefully to children and observing changes within behaviour that are observed.